Kew Gardens–Union Turnpike station: Construction and opening

 The Queens Boulevard Line was one of the first built by the city-owned Independent Subway System (IND), and was planned to stretch between the IND Eighth Avenue Line in Manhattan and 178th Street and Hillside Avenue in Jamaica, Queens.
 The line was first proposed in 1925.
 Construction of the line was approved by the New York City Board of Estimate on October 4, 1928.
 As planned, Union Turnpike was to be one of the Queens Boulevard Line's five express stops, as well as one of 22 total stops on the line between Seventh Avenue in Manhattan and 178th Street in Queens.
 The line was constructed using the cut-and-cover tunneling method, and to allow pedestrians to cross, temporary bridges were built over the trenches.

 One of the proposed stations would have been located at Union Turnpike.
 A map from June 1925 shows a proposed alternate routing for the Queens Boulevard Line, that would have had the line turn via Kew Gardens Road after the Union Turnpike station instead of continuing via Queens Boulevard.
 After proceeding via Kew Gardens Road, the line would have turned via Hillside Avenue.
-If this route were used, then Kew Gardens Road would have had to been widened to accommodate the four track line.
+If this route were used, then Kew Gardens Road would have had to be widened to accommodate the four track line.
 This alternate routing would have provided for better access to Richmond Hill.
 In 1930, in anticipation of growth due to the building of the Queens Boulevard Line, several blocks of land along Queens Boulevard were rezoned so that fifteen-story apartment buildings could be built.

 On December 18, 1931, Robert Moses, president of the Long Island State Park Commission, announced that the New York City Board of Transportation halted work on the construction of the station to revise the plan for the underpass under Queens Boulevard to eliminate a bottleneck.
 Originally, the underpass would have been 44 ft wide; by 1932, the underpass was planned to be 80 ft wide.
 On May 7, 1933, it was announced that work on the underpass under Queens Boulevard, which was being done by the Slattery Daino Corporation, would be completed early, and that work would begin the following week on the construction of a temporary roadway over the underpass.